biojava/biojava.github.io/wiki/BioJava3_Eclipse_with_SVN.md

 Installation
 ------------

--   Right click on the folder <i>/biojava/biojava-live/trunk</i> and select Check Out as Maven project
+-   In the SVN Repository Exploring view: Right click on the folder
+    <i>/biojava/biojava-live/trunk</i> and select Check Out as Maven
+    project